English

 Writing

-The intent of our Writing curriculum is:
+Our Writing curriculum vision is:

 We teach writing using our own bespoke policy for implementing the national curriculum.
-This implementation policy draws heavily on the work of Jane Considine and her publication The Write stuff.

 Writing units last for between 2 and 3 weeks.
 Each term, children will learn to write in specific genres which are mapped out over the course of their time at Birkbeck to ensure a full and comprehensive knowledge base in all writing disciplines.
 The class text is used as a stimulus for a writing unit at least once per term.
 In every term, children also have one unit of spoken word which makes up the core aspect of our oracy curriculum.
 These units are either a speech, a debate or a performance poem and they last for one full week.